cterrazas2/pyvet/CONTRIBUTING.md

 [issues](https://github.com/cterrazas2/pyvet/issues) and
 [pull-requests](https://github.com/cterrazas2/pyvet/pulls) tabs and see if there is something already related to your change.
-If not, then once your change is completed locally, ideally in your own branch, ensure all tests pass (and add tests to your change), and then create a pull request filled out with all the pertinent information.
+If not, then once your change is completed locally, in your own branch, ensure all tests pass (and add tests to your change), and then create a pull request filled out with all the pertinent information.